jcd13d/airbnb_id_scraper/README.md

   * write the code!
     * About done i think...
     * need to decide how to append data to bucket, postprocessing, etc
+  * need dynamic change of month when new month hits year etc
 * ### Detailed Price Scraper
   * decide on storage format/pull frequency
   * do we want future prices? how many?